History of West Palm Beach, Florida: 2000–present

 Although CityPlace revitalized downtown, it also contributed to the demise of the Palm Beach Mall.
 After a significant decline in foot traffic and tenants, as well as failed attempts to lure big box stores such as Bass Pro and IKEA to the mall, it was demolished in 2013.
 Palm Beach Outlets, designed and operated by New England Development, opened in February 2014 at the same location.
 The 460,000 sqft outlet mall, comprising more than 100 stores, is anchored by Saks Fifth Avenue.

 With the closure of the municipal stadium in 1997 (and its subsequent demolition in 2002), West Palm Beach had lost its ability to host spring training for a Major League Baseball.
 However, with the opening of the FITTEAM Ballpark of the Palm Beaches in 2017, spring training returned to the city after a 20-year hiatus.
 The 6,500 seat stadium hosts the spring training events for the Houston Astros and Washington Nationals.
 In its inaugural year, 55,881 people attended Astros training games.
 However, in 2018, attendance increased to 67,931 people as a result of the Astros' 2017 World Series championship.

 The high-speed train Brightline opened its first two stations in Fort Lauderdale and West Palm Beach in January 2018, with a Miami station opened in May of that year.
-Brightline intends to offer high-speed train service from Miami to Orlando by 2022.
+Brightline extended its service to Orlando in 2023.

+On September 15, 2024, Donald Trump, a former president of the United States and nominee of the Republican Party in the 2024 presidential election, survived an assassination attempt while golfing at Trump International Golf Club in West Palm Beach.
+A suspect, later identified as 58-year-old Ryan Wesley Routh, was spotted hiding in nearby shrubbery while aiming a rifle at a member of Trump's security detail.
+A Secret Service agent fired upon Routh, who fled the scene and was later captured in Martin County.
+Officials believe that Routh intended to shoot Trump, and Routh was indicted on September 24 on charges of attempting to assassinate a presidential candidate.
+No injuries were reported.